YulinLi0/navigation_with_tree_of_free_regions/README.md

 ### Step 1: build the planner.
 You need to :
 - install the conic programming solver [COPT](https://guide.coap.online/copt/en-doc/intro.html) and get a license.
-- install the numerical optimization library [ALTRO](https://github.com/RoboticExplorationLab/ALTRO)
+- install the numerical optimization library [ALTRO](https://github.com/RoboticExplorationLab/ALTRO) to system using default path.
 - sudo apt install whatever you miss in your system.

 Then you can build the catkin workspace with: